Media Library for the

 High Resolution Image Library

 The Image Library contains high and low-resolution images and logos of the Ontario Power Generation Winter Festival of Lights and related events.
 These are made available for use by the media and tourism operators (tourism associations, tour group operators, hotels, airlines, etc.).
-A username and password is required to gain access to the Image Library.
-This can be secured by emailing media(at)wfol.com or calling 905-374-1616 ext.
+For media inquiries please contact media(at)wfol.com or call 905-374-1616 ext.
 2. All images are copyright protected, as such when using photos please ensure that the Ontario Power Generation Winter Festival of Lights receives a photo credit as follows:

 - Attendees Overjoyed with Deck the Falls Holiday Walking Tour (1/18/2017)